oelin/combinators/README.md

 ## Introduction

-Combinators is a tiny parser combinator library which allows you to construct sophisticated parsers using a context-free grammar.
+Combinators is a tiny parser combinator library which allows you to construct sophisticated parsers using context-free grammars.

 ```py